miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by combining the training data and valid data together, generating the data like I described before and split the data into train data and valid data again using function train_test_split from sklearn.model_selection.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 66405 number of images.
+My validation set and test set had 16602 and 12630 number of images.

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.